mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 Now they are ready for experimental use with Material UI components.

 > If you want to see wider support for this API across Material UI's component library, please feel free to contribute to the ongoing development.
 Make sure to check the [GitHub issue](https://github.com/mui/material-ui/issues/32049) that keeps track of our progress, to see if anyone else is currently working on a component you're interested in.
+>
+> We'd appreciate any feedback about this API, as it is still in development.

 ## Introduction